 Although 3D printing is fun, some parts may not be strong enough to serve their purpose.
 This is often due to standard materials that have not been designed for strength or endurance.

-Using a strong filament is the solution!
+Using the strongest 3D printer filament is the solution!

 Because you can print small parts without worrying about their breakage.
 Strong filaments increase the 3D Printing possibilities.